Services & Rates

 Effective January 1, 2015

-In addition to supporting UW A&A instruction and research, KWT performs subsonic wind tunnel testing organization for customers outside the department.
-KWT charges its customers in order to pay its overhead, support operations, and fund upgrades to its facilities.
-This guide describes the most common services KWT provides for its customers at the Kirsten Wind Tunnel.
-KWT also has access to other facilities and is capable of providing additional services.
-Please contact KWT if you have special testing requirements.
+UWAL hosts subsonic wind tunnel testing at the Kirsten Wind Tunnel for customers outside the university.
+UWAL is self-sustaining so the UWAL receives from its commercial customers covers all costs of operations, is formulated to build a reserve for medium term capital expenditures, and includes the 15.6% UW Institutional Overhead pays the UW at large for utilities, groundskeeping, and other shared costs.
+This rate guide describes the most common services UWAL provides for its customers at the Kirsten Wind Tunnel.
+UWAL also has access to other facilities and is capable of providing additional services.
+Please contact us if you have special testing requirements.

 Rates for the Kirsten Wind Tunnel (8' by 12'):